 Where: W. Colorado Blvd., Pasadena

 What: This Southern-Californian time-honored tradition (since 1890) continues to usher in the new year for the nation, with pageantry and a purpose (honoring the Rose Bowl football game).
 See the amazing floral floats go by on Colorado Blvd. and wave to your new Rose Queen.
-The 124th Rose Parade starts at 8 a.m.
+The 125th Rose Parade starts at 8 a.m.
+This year also marks the 100th Rose Bowl Game.
 All attendees require tickets.

 When: Throughout January